 And that’s fine.
 In fact, once you really accept that you don’t have control, it can be a huge relief.

-Last week I did a webinar about Mindfulness for 90 teachers in Spain.
+A few months ago I did a webinar about Mindfulness for 90 teachers in Spain.
 Five minutes before I was due to log on for the pre-webinar technical check, my little dog, Teddy, jumped up on the desk while I was getting a glass of water, and somehow managed to both log me into the webinar and block the camera.
 It was fixed in the end by turning the computer off and on again (the extent of my technical expertise), but it was quite anxiety-provoking, not knowing if I was going to be able to run the webinar at all.

 The point is that not in a million years could I have anticipated that my dog would almost ruin the webinar.
 I could have worried about and tried to control all sorts of things, but not that.
-It was a beautiful lesson (not my first) to relax, because nothing is really ever under my control.
+It was a beautiful lesson (not my first) to relax, because nothing is under control.

 So, make your plans, do your best, but accept that things do sometimes go wrong.
 Most of the time they’re fixable, as mine was.
 Sometimes they’re not fixable, but even then, time passes and we recover and even learn lessons from these hard times.